 The Zodiac sent three coded segments in three letters on July 31st 1969 to the San Francisco Examiner, San Francisco Chronicle and Vallejo Times-Herald giving details of the first two crimes to police.
 The Zodiac Killer, seemingly though, still had a lot to prove to Police Chief Jack E. Stiltz, who was less than satisfied that the letter writer and killer were one and the same, as can be seen below in the following extract from from the Saturday August 2nd 1969 San Francisco Chronicle.
 He requested the writer to send a second letter "with more facts to prove it."

 Another Zodiac article featured the following day on Sunday August 3rd 1969 in the San Francisco Examiner.
 The mistrust of Jack E. Stiltz was highlighted again, reiterating that he "still is not convinced the letters and codes were written by the actual killer".
 The police chief "urged the writer to send more letters, with more facts to prove his connections to the crimes".
 See article to the right.

 The Zodiac Killer's response was almost immediate, when he hand delivered the 'Debut of Zodiac' letter just one day later on August 4th 1969 to the San Francisco Examiner offices, effectively leaving little doubt he was replying directly to Vallejo Police Chief Jack E. Stiltz.

 The letter also details his 'encounter' with a negro male (as yet unidentified) by the payphone at the intersection of Springs Road and Tuolumne Streets in Vallejo.
 This was the Zodiac Killer's first contact with police, just 40 minutes after the brutal shooting of Darlene Ferrin and Michael Mageau at Blue Rock Springs Park on July 4th 1969.
 The police dispatcher that morning was Nancy Slover, who became the first person to hear the killer's voice.
-The Zodiac uttered these ominous words, "I wish to report a double murder.
-If you will go one mile east on Columbus Parkway to a public park, you will find the kids in a brown car.
-They have been shot by a 9 mm Luger.
+The Zodiac uttered these ominous words, "I want to report a double murder.
+If you will go one mile east on Columbus Parkway to the public park, you will find the kids in a brown car.
+They were shot with a 9 mm Luger.
 I also killed those kids last year....
-Good-bye".
+Good-bye"